jcurtis06/TeleFee/README.md

 **Customizing**
 - To change the default module name, change the `rootProject.name` property in `settings.gradle.kts`
-- After renaming the default package (`io.jcurtis.kotlinexample`), you must also update the `plugin.yml` file to reflect the new path to the main class
+- After renaming the default package (`io.jcurtis.telefee`), you must also update the `plugin.yml` file to reflect the new path to the main class

 **Building**
 1. Run `gradle build`